-LEVELS OF SERVICE (WE PROVIDE) WE WILL KNOW WE ARE MEETING THI LEVEL OF SERVCE IF E CURRENT PERFORMANCE Our water is safe to drink (cont.)
-We comply with part 5 (protozoal compliance criteria) of the drinking-water standards.
-Part 5 As measured by a number of schemes with compliant protozoa treatment determined by the Drinking Water Assessor.
-(Mandatory measure 1) Currently only one of our 15 drinking water plants fully complies with this measure (Upper Takaka). (cf one drinking water plant fully compliant in 2015/2016).
-Mapua Rise is a new plant handed to council to run in April 2017.
+LEVELS OF SERVICE (WE PROVIDE) WE WILL KNOW WE ARE MEETING THE LEVEL OF SERVICE IF CURRENT PERFORMANCE Our water is safe to drink (cont.).
+We comply with part 5 (protozoal compliance criteria) of the drinking- water standards.
+Part 5 ACHIEVED ACHIEVED ACHIEVED ACHIEVED ACHIEVED ACHIEVED As measured by a number of schemes with compliant protozoa treatment determined by the Drinking Water Assessor.
+(Mandatory measure 1.)
+Currently only one of our 15 drinking water plants fully complies with this measure (Upper Takaka). (cf one drinking water plant fully compliant in 2015/2016).
+Mapua Rise is a new plant handed to Council to run in April 2017.
 The part of the year that it was operated achieved compliance.
 Murchison, Tapawera and Richmond also have protozoa treatment; however monitoring procedures are not yet comprehensive enough to classify these as fully compliant.
 Both Murchison and Tapawera only have one UV unit.
 Technical issues with both of these units caused outages for part of the year.
 As Richmond is a large supply, it requires 'continuous monitoring'.
-Technical issues with capturing and storing all of the data needed to prove compliance have mean that full compliance was not attempted.
-This does not mean the treatment plant does not provide water 2016/2017 Results Part !
-5 NZDWS treated for protozoa 100% of the time.
+Technical issues with capturing and storing all of the data needed to prove compliance have meant that full compliance was not attempted.
+This does not mean the treatment plant does not provide water treated for protozoa 100% of the time.
+Upper Takaka requires an approved Water Safety Management Plan to be in place to achieve full compliance.
+This ran out in the 2016/2017 compliance year and so full compliance was not achieved.